Cybersecurity and Applied AI career insights

 Zero trust is the dominant security architecture direction for organizations of all sizes.
 Security architects design ZTA implementations spanning identity, network, and data layers.
 Security engineers deploy zero trust components (ZTNA, microsegmentation, identity verification).
 CISOs build multi-year zero trust roadmaps.
 Understanding ZTA is now a baseline requirement for security architecture and engineering roles.

-Cybersecurity professionals who regularly work with Zero Trust Architecture include Security Architect, Security Engineer, Chief Information Security Officer.
+Cybersecurity professionals who work with Zero Trust Architecture include Security Architect, Security Engineer, Chief Information Security Officer.
 These roles apply Zero Trust Architecture knowledge within the Compliance & Privacy domain.

 Definitions are original explanations written for career development purposes.
 For authoritative technical definitions, refer to NIST, ISO, or the relevant standards body.